RylandDeGregory/PSTagLib/README.md

 #### MacOS and Linux

-> You will be prompted for your computer's user password and press Enter.
+> You will be prompted for your password.
+Type it in and press Enter.
 Don't worry if there aren't dots indicating that you are typing, your input is still being received.

 ```shell
 sudo curl -L https://yt-dl.org/downloads/latest/youtube-dl -o /usr/local/bin/youtube-dl